 GeneCards Summary for RET Gene

 RET (Ret Proto-Oncogene) is a Protein Coding gene.
-Diseases associated with RET include Thyroid Carcinoma, Familial Medullary and Multiple Endocrine Neoplasia, Type Iia.
-Among its related pathways are RET signaling and Innate Immune System.
+Diseases associated with RET include Multiple Endocrine Neoplasia, Type Iia and Thyroid Carcinoma, Familial Medullary.
+Among its related pathways are Signaling by GPCR and Central carbon metabolism in cancer.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein kinase activity.
 An important paralog of this gene is PDGFRA.